Welcome from Board Chair!

 Members at Large

 Mark Anagnostopulos is the Chief Psychologist at the Brattleboro Retreat, where he has worked since moving to Brattleboro with his wife, Janet Zinter, DDS, in 1986.
-Their daughter, Claire, graduated from Hilltop in 2002 and is currently at Simmons College in the BSN/MSN Nurse Practitioner Program at UPenn in Philadelphia.
+Their daughter, Claire, graduated from Hilltop in 2002 and is currently at The University of Pennsylvania, in the BSN/MSN Nurse Practitioner Program in Philadelphia.
 Mark is a graduate of Duke University (B.S.) and the University of Nebraska (Ph.D. in Clinical Psychology).
 His work has involved psychotherapy and consultation, mostly with children and adolescents, he has been involved in training future psychologists, and he now specializes in psychological assessments.
 Mark has been a member of the Vermont Jazz Center Board of Directors since 2000 and performs with the Butterfly Swing Band.

 John Barrengos is dad to Eliot Barrengos, in Upper El at Hilltop and he serves as Director of Admission at The Putney School, where his daughter attends and his wife Kate Knopp serves as Dean of Faculty.
 John earned his BA in International Relations at Tufts and his Ed.
 D. in Organizations & Leadership at Columbia’s Teachers College.
 After working as a commercial banker for schools, hospitals and other non-profits, John has, since 1990, served as a teacher and administrator in schools, most recently in service as head of school at a pre-K – 8 day school in CT.
 John has served on six non-profit boards; currently as a board member for the Stoneleigh-Burnham School and for the Association of Independent School Admission Professionals.